ipfs/specs/src/architecture/principles.md

 loses the resource's naming authority.
 Such an implementation would be comparable to an HTTP client looking DNS records up from a random person's resolver: it cannot guarantee that the addressing is authoritative.
-Implementers may make informed decisions as to where in their systems they support verification, but they should ensure that CIDs are verified whenever they also have access to the resource that the CID maps to.
+Implementers may make informed decisions as to where in their systems they support verification, but they should ensure that the mapping between CID and resource is verified whenever they have access to both the resource and the CID that maps to it.

 ## Appendix: Historical Notes